• Skip to main content

 This post was originally written way back in August, 2012 to celebrate Julia Child’s 100th birthday celebration!
 I was one of the bloggers that was asked to participate in an international online celebration hosted by the one and only publishers, Alfred Knoff.

 It was such a fantastic event where a handful of bloggers made a Julia Child recipe each week for 100 days leading up to her birthday.
-The event taught me so much about cooking, cooking French recipes and of course introduced me to Mrs. Child.
+The event taught me so much about cooking, cooking French recipes and of course introduced me to Mrs. Child and since, I've been inspired to create a list of the The Best Julia Child Recipes.

 A Slightly Simplified Version of Julia Child Beef Bourguignon